Software-Preservation-Network-Techinfra/spn-techinfra-emulation/index.md

 (This is not final text, just wanted to put something up there.)

-If you are just starting out, we recommend looking at the [Emulation Stack](/emulation-stack) or [Terminology](/terminology) sections.
+If you are just starting out, we recommend looking at the [Emulation Stack](/conceptual/stack) or [Terminology](/conceptual/terminology) sections.

 ## Site organization

 This site is organized along multiple informational and use-based axis.
 Please refer to the side bar for the different site classifications.

 Site organization is derived from Rosenthal 2015 and Acker 2021.

-## About

-I've copied the templates over from Does it Beep for now, we can change this but I've left it as an example...